skosch/YinYangFit/docs/source/index.markdown

 It is these signals—the image decomposed into fragments of lines and edges of various sizes and orientations—that provide the input for further visual processing and, ultimately, the letter detectors.
+In software models, the filtering operation performed by simple cells is typically implemented as Fourier-domain multiplication with a bank of complex band-pass filters, which turns the two-dimensional input image into a four-dimensional tensor (height, width, spatial frequency scales, orientations) of complex numbers, the magnitude and phase angle of which capture the activation of a hypothetical simple cell at every location.

 As it turns out, some V1 neurons are less sensitive to phase than others, and some may even respond equally to both lines and edges, as long as scale and